Mumbai–Pune Intercity Express: Traction

 At its introduction, the Intercity Express has been hauled end to end by a KYN based WCAM 3 or WCAM 2 locomotive until present.
 It is the only train between Mumbai CSMT and Pune Junction never to have been hauled by a pure DC locomotive.
 Post 2014, after conversion of DC to AC on Central Line, it has been hauled occasionally by Bhusaval based WAP 4/WAM-4 or Ajni based WAP 7.
 However, the WCAM locos were mostly used to haul it both ways.
-At present, it is hauled by an Ajni-based WAP-7.
+As of 18 April, 2025, due to an acute shortage of healthy electric locomotives in the Central Railway zone, this train is temporarily being hauled by a WDP-4D of the Pune loco shed, which were laying dormant until now.

 At Karjat, it gets two or three WAG-5, WAG-7 or WCAM 3 bankers of Kalyan shed to push the train on the ghat section between Karjat railway station and Lonavala railway station, where the gradient is of 1 in 40.

-Now it is push pulled by an WAP-7, one in the front and the other at the rear, so the technical halt at Karjat is not required.
+Now it is push pulled by an WAP-7, one in the front and the other at the rear, so the technical halt at Karujath is not required.
 The Push Pull Technology is used no more, as there was no significant time saving as proposed in the initial plan, see the paragraphs above for a detailed explanation.